19. Vibrations and waves

 Figure 19.1 – An example of a wave where the amplitude is graphed with relation to position.
 This figure, created by Alyssa J. Pasquale, Ph.D., is licensed under CC BY-NC-SA 4.0.

 Each of the high points on the wave is known as a peak or crest.
 Each low point of the wave is a valley or trough.
 The center position is known as the equilibrium value of the medium.
-This would show us the undisturbed value of the property (energy, intensity, pressure, or another property) of the medium.
-That is, the value that a particular property of the medium would have if it was at rest.
+This would show us the undisturbed value of the property (energy, intensity, pressure, or another property) of the medium; in other words, the value that a particular property of the medium would have if it was at rest.

 Wave properties

 In order to characterize a wave, we need to be familiar with the terms used to describe waves.
 Wave amplitude describes the maximum displacement from the equilibrium position.
 In other words: how far away from the equilibrium position are the crests and troughs?
 Depending on the wave, the amplitude could describe energy, intensity, or even just height.
-(For example, a mass bobbing up and down on a spring could have its amplitude in units of length.
-A pendulum swing back and forth may have its amplitude in units of degree from the vertical.)
+(For example, the amplitude of a mass bobbing up and down on a spring could represent length.
+The amplitude of a swinging pendulum may represent degree from the vertical.)
 So we will not necessarily define one particular unit for amplitude, as it could be describing one of many physical parameters.

 The video below shows an animation of a wave where the amplitude gradually increases over time.